subham-simform/create-lambda-layers/README.md

 3. Set the `DIRECTORY` variable to the path where your `Dockerfile` and `requirements.txt` files are located.

 4. Set the `LAYER_NAME` variable to the name you want to give your layer by default, it's `layer`.
+5. Add all the required pachages in `requirements.txt` and save it.

 5. Save the changes.